-Information includes lease dates, rent amount, and – most interestingly – collection of lease-end charges related to the security deposit such as for damage, cleaning, unpaid rent, renter bills paid by landlord, pet related cleaning or damage, and other.
+Information may include lease dates, rent amount, on-time rent payments, and – most interestingly – collection of lease-end charges related to the security deposit such as for damage, cleaning, unpaid rent, renter bills paid by landlord, pet related cleaning or damage, and other.

 Renter History: In addition to being a verification of key rental data – where, when and how much – OpenProperty provides a sense of character and behavior.
-A renter who leaves without incurring lease-end charges – no cleaning bill, no damage, no unpaid rent, etc. – is likely to be a landlord's ideal resident.
+A renter who pays rent on time and leaves without incurring lease-end charges – no cleaning bill, no damage, no unpaid rent, etc. – is likely to be a landlord's ideal resident.
 Renters with only modest charges relative to their monthly rent amount will also be rated positively.

 Property History: Properties build history that is publicly searchable (renter identities are kept anonymous).
 A trustworthy landlord is open and responsible for how out-going renters are handled.
 Our ratings take into consideration the fact that some amount of lease-end billing is unavoidable.

 Property and Landlord Profiles: Open to all.
 Simply use our search feature.

 Renter Profiles: Private.
 Access is limited to: (1) the renter themselves, (2) a landlord on our system who has a legally permissible reason consistent with the FCRA, i.e. you are applying to rent at one of their properties, and (3) OpenProperty for its own internal use or to comply with a valid government request.

 A renter may of course share their own profile.
 The easiest ways to share are to print a copy or, pending system development, to use our reference letter feature to generate and email a report.